dhiltonp/pop/docs/source/book/plugable.rst

 To answer this, it is necessary to explain a number of concepts in Plugin Oriented Programming.
-These concepts will give an introductory foundation for what Plugin Oriented programming is and how to train yourself to think in a world of plugins.
+These concepts will give an introductory foundation for what Plugin Oriented Programming is and how to train yourself to think in a world of plugins.

 These concepts will also define how to avoid breaking pluggablity.
 Each layer